daios-ai/msg/data/msjson.md

 # JSON-MindScript Manual

-**MindScript** is a machine-readable, JSON-formatted, S-expressions language.
+**JSON-MindScript** is a machine-readable, JSON-formatted, S-expressions language.
 Every construct is an expression.
 Every source file is **strict JSON**.

+**JSON-MindScript** is a language for two kinds of computation: deductive (ordinary, deterministic functions) and inductive (first-class oracles backed by models or external sources).
+It pairs formal, structural types with informal annotations (human text that actually guides oracles).

 ---